JieunKwon/React_Redux_counter/README.md

        npm install --save redux-actions

-2. createAction
+2. createActions

--createAction(type)
+Wraps an action creator so that its return value is the payload of a Flux Standard Action.

+- createAction(type)

--createAction(type, payloadCreator)
+- createAction(type, payloadCreator)

--createAction(type, payloadCreator, metaCreator)
+- createAction(type, payloadCreator, metaCreator)

 Calling createAction with a type will return an action creator for dispatching actions.